 Disabling or removing these cookies generally does not interfere with the functionality or performance of the Website, although disabling or removing the JW Player cookie may interfere with video playback on the Website.

 Functionality Cookies.
-We use functionality cookies to remember information that you have provided or choices you have made on the Website.
+We use functionality cookies to remember information that you have provided or choices you have made on the Website, such as your consents for privacy purposes.
 This allows us to provide a more personalized and convenient browsing experience.